unw10181/PBall/README.md

 ## <a name="nextsteps"></a>Project Next Steps
 * Event Calendar and Booking Integration
 * Contests and Giveaway Sign-Ups
-* Community Forms and Chat Group
+* Community Forums or Chat Group

 ## Deployed Link